ManuGithubSteam/Surface3ProArch/README.md

 `ExecStart=/usr/libexec/bluetooth/bluetoothd --experimental`

-Adding the "experimental" line will let things like Bose products work with bluetooth.
+Adding the "experimental" line will let things like Bose products work with bluetooth, also it will rediscover the pen after a reboot, so you dont have to pait it again.

 ## Optimizations